Jacquie Clermont

 Latest Post

 New post in my LinkedIn newsletter, “What I’ve Learned.”
-Do you think the Middle Ages ended?
-Ha.
-Ha.
-Ha.
+Come to find out, ICE was always cold.

 Writing